ciromattia/kcc/README.md

 - PDF *(Extracting only contained JPG images)*

 ## OPTIONAL REQUIREMENTS
-- [kindlegen](http://www.amazon.com/gp/feature.html?ie=UTF8&docId=1000765211) v2.8+ in a directory reachable by your PATH or in KCC directory *(For .mobi generation)*
+- [KindleGen](http://www.amazon.com/gp/feature.html?ie=UTF8&docId=1000765211) v2.8+ in a directory reachable by your PATH or in **KCC** directory *(For .mobi generation)*
-- [unrar](http://www.rarlab.com/download.htm) *(For CBR/RAR support)*
+- [UnRAR](http://www.rarlab.com/download.htm) *(For CBR/RAR support)*

 ### For compiling/running from source:
-- Python 2.7+ - Included in MacOS and Linux, follow the [official documentation](http://www.python.org/getit/windows/) to install on Windows.
+- Python 2.7 - Included in MacOS and Linux, follow the [official documentation](http://www.python.org/getit/windows/) to install on Windows.
-- PyQt4 4.10+ - Please refer to official documentation for installing into your system.
+- PyQt4 - Please refer to official documentation for installing into your system.
 - [Pillow](http://pypi.python.org/pypi/Pillow/) - For comic optimizations.
 Please refer to official documentation for installing into your system.

 ## USAGE

 ### Important tips:
-* Disabling **HQ Panel View** will highly decrease size of output file.
-Consider it when Panel View support is not needed.
+* Use high quality source files. **This little detail have a major impact on the final result.**
 * Disabling **HQ Panel View** might improve sharpness of image when it is not zoomed.
-* Use high quality source files.
-This little detail have a major impact on the final result.
+* Disabling **HQ Panel View** will highly decrease size of output file.
 * The first image found will be set as the comic's cover.
 * All files/directories will be added to EPUB in alphabetical order.
 * Output MOBI file should be uploaded via USB.
-Other methods (e.g. via Calibre) will corrupt it.
+Other methods (e.g. via Calibre) might corrupt it.
-* If you're converting color images and the end result is not satisfactory, experiment with gamma correction option (first try 1.0 setting).
+* If you're converting color images and the end result is not satisfactory, experiment with gamma correction option.

 ### GUI